The data is organized by simulation round, e.g. ISIMIP3a, and data products:

 Using the advanced search interface you can search the repository in several ways:

 Please note that these restrictions are combined to provide you the datasets you are looking for.
-In the box Search constraints all current constraints are visible and can be deselected using the red cross.
+In the second box on the right, all current constraints are visible and can be deselected using the cross.
+A list of all files fulfilling the current search can be downloaded and used with e.g. wget.
 Furthermore, a click on reset will reset the whole interface.

 If you don't find the data you're looking for, please don't hesitate to get in touch.

-are combined to the dataset: "gswp3-w5e5_counterclim_tas_global_daily".
 A search as described above, will result in a display of a number of these kind of datasets.
-If more that 12 datasets are found, the list can be navigated using the pagination in the top right of the page.

 In order to minimize the amount of data you need to download, the repository includes a masking service which can be used to remove all values of a file except a region (a country, a bounding box or just land data).
 This operation can also be performed on all files of a dataset at once.
 A link to this interface is included in the search result and on every dateset/file landing page.